nathan-analytics/sales-profitability-analysis-python-sql/README.md

 ### Conclusion
 This project demonstrates a complete data analysis workflow, from raw data processing to business insight generation.
 The findings highlight the impact of discounting on profitability and identify key areas for improving business performance.

+This project demonstrates the ability to transform raw data into actionable insights using a full analytics workflow.